garethjudson/batchy/README.md

 The process will send when either the frequency expires after the first received job or when the size is reached.

 # Usage
+## General Process

-First implement the `BatchProcessor` interface, this will take an array of type `Job` (in effect interface{}), It will return a processed array of `JobResult` (also interface{}) so in effect any type can be used.
+1. implement the `BatchProcessor` interface, this will take an array of type `Job` and return an array of `JobResult`.
-`Job` and `JobResult` are generic, but named this way to provide meaning to the generics that would otherwise be used.
+2. implement the `Job` and `JobResult` interfaces
+   - any struct implementing the `Job` interface is required to implement `func Id() string`
+   - the `JobResult` is required to implement the function `func JobId() string`
+   - this is so `Job` and `JobResults` can be matched together for returning.
+3. after implementing an appropriate processor, pass this into `batchy.NewMicroBatch` to create a new batchy micro batch
+   - with configuration as required for your process you must configure a size > 0 and non nil frequency
+4. call MicroBatch.Start() to start consuming and processing jobs
+5. call the ProcessJob function with a single `Job` and the `JobResult` will be returned when the job has been processed

+## Important Notes
+If the id/jobId do not match or if they are non-unique, then they will not get the `JobResult` matching up to the `Job` and then no result will be returned.
+Or could be returned to the wrong `Job` if the id is non-unique

+It is important to monitor the `ctx.Done()` channel in the `BatchProcessor` as if the MicroBatch is shutdown it will cancel the context associated with any running BatchProcessors.

+## Example
-See this example where we implement a Doubler which will double the passed in ExampleJobs 'I' value.
-Returning an ExampleJobResult which contains I and a Doubled result value.
+See this example where we implement the `BatchProcessor` as a `Doubler` which will double the passed in `ExampleJobs` 'I' value.
+Returning an
+`ExampleJobResult` which contains I and a `Doubled` result value.
-See the code for this example in the [doubler_example.go](examples/doubler_example.go) It is important to monitor the `ctx.Done()` channel as if the MicroBatch is shutdown it will cancel the context associated with any running BatchProcessors.
+See the code for this example in the [doubler_example.go](examples/doubler_example.go)

-After implementing an appropriate processor, pass this into a new MicroBatch, with configuration as required for your use case.
+Note how the `Doubler.Process` func fills out the `ExampleJob` and `ExampleJobResult` id and jobId appropriately.

 Full Doubler example:
 ```go